27 May Common Issues Addressed in Adolescent Counseling

 What Distinguishes Adolescent Counseling From Adult Therapy?

-- Peer-group normalization techniques to counter adolescent isolation
+- Peer-group normalization to counter isolation and reduce stigma through appropriately structured group work

-The American Academy of Child and Adolescent Psychiatry recommends developmentally staged interventions that account for emerging personality structures and social-emotional learning capacities unique to teenagers.
+The American Academy of Child and Adolescent Psychiatry (AACAP) recommends developmentally staged interventions that respect teens’ emerging identity, social–emotional learning needs, and family context.

 Which Mental Health Conditions Does Teen Counseling Address?